hackerschoolmty/the-web-developer/Semana 4.- Manejo de usuarios en una aplicacion web/01/exercises.md

 ## Exercises

-- Modified product form so it can be associated with other products
 - Add a form inside product detail (`Product#show`) so the User can be able to associate & delete pictures
 - Add a form inside users detail (`User#show`) so the User can be able to associate & delete pictures
+- Modified product form so it can be associated with other products
 - Complete the [user stories](#user-stories)
+- **Bonus Points** Add a functionality to archive/unarchive products

 ## User Stories